 So how should we think of ourselves while in this physical lifetime?
 Our language is decidedly body-centric, so how do we talk about what it is like to be personality-centric?
 Here are a few assumptions that will help us decide:

-In Hinduism, an avatar (from Sanskrit for “descent”) is a deliberate descent of a deity to Earth.
+In Hinduism, an avatar (from Sanskrit for descent) is a deliberate descent of a deity to Earth.
 The term can be translated into English as “incarnation.”
-A person is an etheric personality entangled with a human body in an avatar relationship.
+A person is an immortal self entangled with a human body in an avatar relationship.

 Cooperation Between Personality and Avatar